 Fifteen-year-old Meryem lives in a rural village in Eastern Anatolia, Turkey.
 Her simple, conventional way of life changes dramatically after her uncle, a sheikh in a dervish order, rapes her--and condemns her to death for shaming the family.
 Asked to carry out the "honor killing" is his son Cemal, a commando in the Turkish army.

 So begins a long, mystifying voyage for Meryem as her shell-shocked cousin ushers her to the shining metropolis of Istanbul where another troubled soul, the Harvard-educated professor Irfan, embarks on his own journey of transformation--one that catapults him into the heart of Meryem and Cemal's conflict.

 The crossed-paths and interwoven destinies of these three characters makes for an affecting, by turns brutal and life-affirming portrayal of traditional and modern-day Turkey that no reader will soon forget.

 Used.
 Good condition.
 Some wear and tear.
-Some shelf wear to the bottom of the book.
-Minor damage to the side, spine, and corners of the book.
+Medium damage to the corners, side, and top of the book.
+Bottom right front corner is bent a bit.
 Price marked in pencil.